Beware of Fakes & Look-Alikes

 Explanations are getting complicated through this medium.
 I CANNOT confirm, with complete assurance, that the Nigerian Man, or any other Bossons is authentic, and from Bossons, WITHOUT SEEING THEM IN HAND.
 There are several reasons: (1) pictures, cameras, and photographers capabilities are relative; (2) there are what we call "gloss, glaze, shine, sheen, matte, soft tones, varnished, shellacked, etc., etc.; (3) Bossons glaze was a particular kind of soft sheen(not really gloss) that is almost impossible to recreate without using the original products from England, and especially knowing how and when it was properly applied; (4) As I have explained on my website at...

-many amateur repairers do not realize what I learned as early as my first woodworking project in elementary school: you cannot cover up dirt and surface imperfections with paint, and especially with simply spraying varnish, or some kind of gloss.
+Many amateur repairers do not realize what I learned as early as my first woodworking project in elementary school: you cannot cover up dirt and surface imperfections with paint, and especially with simply spraying varnish, or some kind of gloss.
 The professional works to make the surfaces completely perfect before applying anything, and that is what takes the time when technique and artistic talent are applied.
 They always strove for imperfection with severe quality control.
 Mr. Bossons always limited production to make certain this level of perfection was maintained.
 I WILL place a picture for you to view two authentic Editions of the Nigerian Man either here or on my website.
 Regards, Donald M. Hardisty 6-17-14.

 FURTHER ANALYSIS OF THESE TWO EDITIONS OF NIGERIAN MAN

 The First Edition(LEFT) was obtained directly from Ken Potts.
 It has hung in my personal collection, under glass, for nearly 30 years(to be exact 29 years ago).
 I met Ken in August of 1984, and he sent this Bossons, among others, in 1995.
 It is as close to being from the factory as one can get, and thus does show some surface imperfections.
 IMPORTANTLY, notice the sheen, NOT HIGH GLOSS in comparison to the 2nd Edition on the RIGHT that I took out of a Bossons box to illustrate here.
-As explained, it was released to the market for one year in 1988. **I stand corrected here by referring to page 110, Imagical Wolrd of Bossons, Book II.
+As explained, it was released to the market for one year in 1988. **I stand corrected here by referring to page 110, Magical Wolrd of Bossons, Book II.

 Here are the reverse sides of the early model(LEFT) and 1988 release(Right).
-They are perfect examples to also show the difference in one early method of displaying Bossons with an exterior "U" shaped hook, and the final method of a steel rod imbedded into the gypsum plaster.
+They are perfect examples to also show the difference in one early method of displaying Bossons with an exterior "U" shaped hook, and the final method of a steel rod embedded into the gypsum plaster.
 Notice also the incised copyright date of 1959 on the 1st Edition ON THE BACK.

 Though not as clear as I would like, the first, original edition(Left) is incised as 1961 as clearly shown here for the Second Edition.
-However, the original paintress initials confirms the date of 1962.
+However, the original paintress initials confirm the date of 1962.
 It was common to have the incised copyright date appear one, two, or three years before the particular Bossons was released into production.

 CONCLUSION: It is extremely important to see the original Bossons (glaze/gloss/sheen) seen above on the LEFT, in comparison to the beautiful and rich matte finish on the Right.
 The 1959/1961 First Edition is not BRILLIANT as often seen on models that are NOT Authentic.
-Also the richness of the 1988 version leaves me to vote with the Bossons people who made the decision to turn to Matte finish for most of their products.
+Also, the richness of the 1988 version leaves me to vote with the Bossons people who made the decision to turn to Matte finish for most of their products.
 It simply is much more impressive, rich, and REAL looking.
 DMH

 Edited June 17, 2014- Donald M. Hardisty, Don's Collectibles.